swe-robertkibet/loyalty-webhook-processor/README.md

 #### `src/server.ts`

 The main entry point for the Express HTTP server.
 This file sets up the Express application with middleware including Pino HTTP logger for structured request logging, JSON body parser, and request routing.
-It registers all API routes (`/webhooks`, `/users`, `/transactions`, `/health`, `/metrics`) and implements comprehensive error handling with a 404 handler for undefined routes and a global error handler.
+It registers all API routes (`/webhooks`, `/users`, `/transactions`, `/health`, `/metrics`) and implements error handling with a 404 handler for undefined routes and a global error handler.
 The server includes graceful shutdown logic that responds to SIGTERM and SIGINT signals, allowing in-flight requests to complete before closing.
 It also handles unhandled promise rejections and uncaught exceptions to prevent silent failures.

 #### `src/worker.ts`